About

 In 2006, Cloud Cult released Advice from the Happy Hippopotamus, which Pitchfork Media called “insane genius” and rated the album with an 8.3.

 Cloud Cult released the album entitled Feel Good Ghosts (Tea-Partying Through Tornadoes) on April 8, 2008.
 As with the past Cloud Cult albums, the album was recorded and produced at Minowa’s small organic farm in Northern Minnesota.
-"The place is so far out in the boonies, you can barely find it, because it’s not on the maps," said Dan Montalto, an MTV Producer who brought a camera crew to the farm to film a short MTV feature on the band.
+"The place is so far out in the boonies, you can barely find it, because it’s not on the maps," said Dan Montalto, an MTV Producer who brought a camera crew to the farm to film an MTV feature on the band.

 In the Spring of 2009, Cloud Cult released No One Said It Would Be Easy a full length documentary about the band, created by John Burgess and Scott West as well as "Lost Songs from the Lost Years" a collection of previously unreleased songs spanning the band's 15 year history.

 Cloud Cult released a new full length live acoustic album and concert film, Unplug, on April 15, 2014.
 It was produced and mixed by Jeff D. Johnson and mastered by Jeff Lipton (Bon Iver, Arcade Fire).
 While the songs were all pulled from the band’s existing discography, the versions on Unplug are quite different than the album versions as Minowa said the album was more of a collaborative process than any of Cloud Cult's previous discography.
-The goal of the project was to take what had become an incredibly elaborate and technical stage setup and reduce it back to something that could be done unplugged in the middle of the woods or in someone's living room.
 The songs were chosen by their lyric content as a distillation of the philosophies from all of the past albums.
-During this time, Jeff D. Johnson continued his new role in Cloud Cult filmmaking by producing a series of films focused on the stories of Cloud Cult fans the band had met on tour, called Stories from the Road.
-In this series, Cloud Cult shifts the spotlight away from the band and onto the fans.
-Each of the stories focuses on individuals who have overcome incredible obstacles in their lives and instead of being crushed by the struggle, they chose to bring beauty to the planet in the process.